 - Rejection region: F > Fα, where Fα is based on (k- 1) numerator DOF & (n – b – k + 1) denominator DOF

 Conditions Required for a Valid ANOVA F-Test: Randomized Block Design

-The F-ratio, for the completely randomized design, (factor – type of experiment) = 4.06 is < tabled value = 4.96, so we do not reject the null hypothesis and assume the two treatments are equal.
-We could have arrived at the same conclusion, by using the fact that the p-value = .058 is > α = .05.
+The F-ratio for the completely randomized design (factor – the type of experiment) = 4.06 is < tabled value = 4.96, so we do not reject the null hypothesis and assume the two treatments are equal.
+We could have arrived at the same conclusion by using the fact that the p-value = .058 is > α = .05.
 At this point, there is evidence we should employ a randomized block design.

-The F-ratio, for the randomized block design, (factor – type of experiment) = 14.85 is > tabled value = 4.96, so we accept the alternative hypothesis and assume the two treatments differ.
-We could have arrived at the same conclusion, by using the fact that the p-value = 0.002 is < α = 0.05.
+The F-ratio for the randomized block design (factor – the type of experiment) = 14.85 is > tabled value = 4.96, so we accept the alternative hypothesis and assume the two treatments differ.
+We could have arrived at the same conclusion by using the fact that the p-value = 0.002 is < α = 0.05.

-This shows there is a fair amount of correlation between the two types of tests, r = 73.5, but usually we are looking for the correlation coefficient to be 80% or higher (there are many instances where r is in the high 90’s).
-The standard deviation for how many damaged bricks there is, for the randomized block design, is less than 2 bricks per 1,000 bricks investigated (compare this to almost 13 for the completely randomized design).
-This seems very low.
-We could use the regression model to find the total amount of bricks damaged for the five-building apartment complex, but this seems risky since we have no way of knowing if the spalling rate will continue to increase at approximately the same rate all the way to the 83 wall segment.
-A higher-order model or interaction model will not help this uncertainty of our sample of 11 walls not necessarily being representative of the whole population of 83 wall segments.
+This shows a fair amount of correlation between the two types of tests, r = 73.5, but usually, we are looking for the correlation coefficient to be 80% or higher (there are many instances where r is in the high 90s).
+The standard deviation for how many damaged bricks there are, for the randomized block design, is < 2 bricks per 1,000 bricks investigated.
+It seems very low compared to almost 13 for the completely randomized design.
+We could use the regression model to find the total amount of bricks damaged for the five-building apartment complex, but this seems risky since we don’t know if the spalling rate will continue to increase at approximately the same rate to the 83rd wall segment.
+A higher-order model or interaction model will not help the uncertainty of our sample of 11 walls not necessarily being representative of the whole population of 83 wall segments.